mondaugen/856_for_zellersasn/doc/manual.md

 ## Terminology

-When we say "parameter" in this manual, we refer to the value that a particular knob represents.
-For example, the "pitch" knob controls the pitch parameter.
+When we say “parameter”, we refer to the value that a particular knob represents.
+For example, the “pitch” knob controls the pitch parameter.

-When we say "click a switch" in this manual, we mean press and release a switch.
+When we say “click a switch” in this manual, we mean press and release a switch.
 The time between pressing and releasing should be short, but it actually doesn't matter if nothing else changes while the switch is down (no knob is turned, etc.).